Instagram is a simple yet useful asset to your brand, especially if you’re a blogger and/or social media influencer.

 Think of pumpkin-spiced lattes and hayrides in your most well-worn wool sweater.

-Why You Want to Edit Instagram Photos if You Are a Blogger
+Why You Want to Edit Instagram Photos if You Are a Influencer

 Smartphones are remarkable devices.
-Even a decade ago, the thought of having a full-fledge computer that we manipulated by touch and fit in our front pocket seemed like science fiction.
+Even a decade ago, the thought of having a full-fledged computer that we manipulated by touch and fit in our front pocket seemed like science fiction.

 Yet, with mobile editing tools, we are closer than ever to producing rich, vibrant photos from the tiny cameras embedded in our handhelds.